yamtl/yamtl.github.io/docs/examples/linked-list-reversal-example.md

   <figcaption>Dependencies of the project files</figcaption>
 </figure>

-This example slightly differs from general model transformation projects because the source and target metamodels are the same (as seen in the figure above).
-The model transformation definition (MT Definition) must adhere to the MTL syntax and semantics, so it has been documented separately for each MTL provided in the [MTL Solutions](#mtl-solutions) section at the bottom of this page.
-Next, we will look at other important files required for the model transformation.

 ## Metamodel
 The source and target model must conform to the linked list metamodel.
 This contains the necessary information regarding the structure of the linked list at an abstract level such that certain characteristics of the linked list can still be changed in the model files.
 Look at the pseudocode below for the linked list metamodel: